 How to identify aphids and its damage

-It's hard to miss aphid infestation in your garden.
-These tiny bugs produce a sugar liquid waste known as "honeydew."
+It’s hard to miss an aphid infestation in your garden.
+These tiny bugs produce a sugar-liquid waste known as “honeydew.”
 This encourages the growth of fungus on the deposit that accumulates on leaves and branches and turns it black.